theimowski/SuaveMusicStoreTutorial/en/using_postgres.md

     SqlDataProvider<
         ConnectionString      = "Server=127.0.0.1;Database=suavemusicstore;User Id=suave;Password=1234;",
         DatabaseVendor        = Common.DatabaseProviderTypes.POSTGRESQL,
-        ResolutionPath        = "packages/Npgsql/lib/net40",
         CaseSensitivityChange = Common.CaseSensitivityChange.ORIGINAL >
 ```

-`ResolutionPath` directs to `Npgsql` binaries for use of `SQLProovider`.

 Next, we have to amend aliases for our data types: